Rather than sell your home, consider renting it out instead.

 Now's The Time To Experiment With Being a Landlord.

-- Experiment now, while you have some disposable income and before the kids take up every last penny.
+- Experiment now while you have some disposable income.

-- Experiment now while you have some time to check in on your property.
+- Experiment now while you own time to check in on your property.

 Before You Sell, Explore Renting Out Your Home Instead!

-So before you sell that home, at least investigate whether you should rent it out.
-Yes, we can help you sell it.
-No problem.
-But let's look at all of your options, weigh the pros and cons and then put together the strategy that is best for you and your family.
-No two situations are the same and we are here to customize the right path for you.
-As always, no pressure, I promise.
+Before you sell that home, investigate whether you should rent it out.
+We can help you sell it, but let's look at your options first.
+Weigh the pros and cons and assemble the best strategy for you and your family.